 Information on alternative application methods is listed in the section "Usage Variations and FAQ's".

 Shake for 5-6 seconds before use.
 Dispense glaze onto a palette (tile, plate, etc.) and apply with your brush or decorating accessory of choice (sponge, stamp, etc.).

 Foundations Opaque glazes were designed to mature at a shelf cone 06 (999° C).
 When applying Foundations over a large surface area we recommend a broad, soft brush, such as a CB-604 #4 Soft Fan Brush.
 Try to get the brush fully saturated (loaded) and apply each coat in the same direction.

 Make sure the glaze has dried thoroughly prior to firing.
 A medium ramp/firing rate is recommended (250°F per hour).

 USAGE VARIATIONS AND FAQ’S

-Q: Can Foundations Sheers be applied to greenware or clay?
+Q: Can Foundations be applied to greenware or clay?

-A: Mayco has tested the Foundations Sheers glazes on clay with successful results.
+A: Mayco has tested the Foundations Opaque glazes on clay with successful results.
 Apply 2-3 coats of Foundations over the entire piece, leaving an area unglazed such as a back or bottom to allow for outgassing.
 Clay should be totally dry before firing.
 Fire to shelf cone 04 (1060° C).
-Always test on your clay body to make sure this application variance will work for you.

-Q: Can Foundations Sheers be fired to higher temperatures (cone 6 and above)?
+Q: Can Foundations be fired to higher temperatures (cone 6 and above)?